OutWooods/7-languages-scala/day-2-questions.md

 println(totalLength)
 println(totalLength2)

-// Write a censor trait that will replace the curse words shoot and dark with Pucky and beans alternatives.
+// Write a censor trait that will replace the curse words shoot and darn with Pucky and beans alternatives.
 Use a map to store the curse words and alternatives.
+(I changed to eghad and flip)

+// Write a censor trait that will replace the curse words shoot and darn with Pucky and beans alternatives.
+Use a map to store the curse words and alternatives.
+(I changed to eghad and flip)

+val curse = Map("shoot" -> "eghad", "darn" -> "flip")

+val testPhrase = "This is a darn complex sentence.
+Shoot!"

+val censor = testPhrase
+                 .split(" ")
+                 .map(word => if(curse.contains(word)) curse(word) else word)
+                 .mkString(" ")

+println(censor)

 // Load the curse words and alternatives from a file